niko-dunixi/simple-private-vpc-template/README.md

 while prototyping resources that must have a VPC (such as Fargate) but don't need to have egress to the internet at large.

-> Please note, there VPC Endpoints are lot cost but are NOT free
+> Please note, there VPC Endpoints are low cost but are NOT free

 ## Dependencies
 You will need to install the following for your machine